tony-507/analyzer/analyzers/src/tttKernel/README.md

 This module does not support dynamic library loading.
 If one would like to add a customised plugin, please add an entry in graphNode.go to allow kernel to get the plugin.

-The plugin needs to inherit the interface common.IPlugin.
+The plugin needs to inherit the interface IPlugin.

 ## ttt Scripting Syntax